 05 August 2016

 Packing a bicycle is a tricky old thing to tackle but it's not impossible.
 Not if you watch our handy 'how to pack a bicycle' video and order a bicycle box from Seven Seas Worldwide.

 The bicycle box isn't just a very big cardboard box; it's been designed specifically to hold in place the frame of a bicycle so that it isn't damaged in transit.
-All you have to do is remove the wheels and the pedals.
+All you have to do is remove the the pedals, unfortunately, if they are left on they will an additional charge to remove them.
 Remember everything has to be wrapped in bubble-wrap and taped tightly with parcel tape.